-Due to be launched in Brussels on 28 March 2017, the Smart Islands Declaration will bring together Local actors such as the Scottish Islands Federation and the European Small Islands Federation (ESIN) alongside 70 Island Authorities, Universities and the Business sector with the aim of putting the Smart Islands Initiative into action.
-Island local authorities and authorities with responsibilities for islands are all invited to sign up to the Declaration, in the presence of European Commissioner for Climate and Energy Miguel Arias Cañete who will address the event and preside to the signing ceremony!
+Launched in Brussels on 28 March 2017, the Smart Islands Declaration will bring together Local actors such as the Scottish Islands Federation and the European Small Islands Federation (ESIN) alongside 70 Island Authorities, Universities and the Business sector with the aim of putting the Smart Islands Initiative into action.
+Island local authorities and authorities with responsibilities for islands have all been invited to sign up to the Declaration, in the presence of Dominique Ristori, Director General of DG Energy.

 The Declaration represents the Islands of Europe’s aspirations to become key drivers of a low carbon economy in today’s world, a role which was acknowledged by the EU commission at the COP 22 climate change negotiations in Marrakech in October 2017.
 DG Energy’s representative Mary Donnelly stressed that islands like Eigg in Scotland or El Hierro in the Canaries provide real inspirations to other communities and that it was important to ensure the islands can continue to inspire other communities in making the energy transition we need to achieve in order to safeguard our environment.